While Greater Attention Given to Combating Synthetic Opioids, Agencies Need to Better Assess their Efforts

 Agency Affected: Executive Office of the President: Office of National Drug Control Policy

-Comments: In the 60-day letter, dated June 28, 2018, ONDCP stated that it has engaged with leaders from HIDTA participating in the Heroin Response Strategy to develop performance measures.
-According to ONDCP, as of early May 2018, 11 performance measures had been established - nine mandatory measures and two optional measures - and four of these measures constitute outcome-oriented measures.
+Comments: In the 60-day letter, dated June 28, 2018, ONDCP officials stated that they had engaged with leaders from HIDTA participating in the Heroin Response Strategy to develop performance measures.
+According to ONDCP, as of early May 2018, eleven performance measures had been established--nine mandatory measures and two optional measures--and four of these measures constitute outcome-oriented measures.
 The June letter also noted that the HIDTA Performance Management Process database was being updated to reflect the new measures and ONDCP expected the system to be fully operational by the end of September 2018.
-In March 2019, ONDCP reported that throughout the summer of 2018, it had developed ten revised performance measures (eight mandatory measures and two optional measures) for the newly branded Opioid Response Strategy (formerly known as the Heroin Response Strategy).
+In March 2019, ONDCP reported that, throughout the summer of 2018, it had revisited the performance measures it had developed and settled on ten revised performance measures (eight mandatory measures and two optional measures) for the newly branded Opioid Response Strategy (formerly known as the Heroin Response Strategy).
 According to ONDCP, these measures were implemented in HIDTA's Performance Management Process as of February 1, 2019.
 We will continue to coordinate with ONDCP to obtain documentation of these new measures.
 Once we obtain them, we will review and work toward closing the recommendation, as appropriate.